restfulapi/restful-api/README.md

         }
     }

+###Default marshaller groups
+If you have marshallers that you want to be used automatically for all representations (e.g., a format for dates), you can define them in a marshaller group named 'json' or 'xml'.
+Any marshallers defined in the 'json' group will automatically be added to the beginning of the marshaller list for all representations using the 'json' marshalling framework.
+Similarly, all marshallers defined in an 'xml' group will be added to all representations using the 'xml' marshalling framework.
+For example:

+    restfulApiConfig = {
+        marshallerGroups {
+            group 'json' marshallers {
+            marshaller {
+                instance = new org.codehaus.groovy.grails.web.converters.marshaller.ClosureOjectMarshaller<grails.converters.JSON>(
+                        java.util.Date, {return it?.format("yyyy-MM-dd'T'HH:mm:ssZ")})
+            }
+        }

+        resource 'students' config {
+            representation {
+                mediaTypes = ['application/json']
+                marshallers {
+                    marshaller {
+                        instance = new net.hedtech.restfulapi.marshallers.json.StudentMarshaller(grailsApplication)
+                        priority = 100
+                    }
+                }
+            }
+        }
+    }

+Will cause as Date fields in a student to be rendered using the "yyyy-MM-dd'T'HH:mm:ssZ".
+The same will apply to every json representation defined for every resource.
+The above configuration is functionally equivalent to:

+    restfulApiConfig = {
+        resource 'students' config {
+            representation {
+                mediaTypes = ['application/json']
+                marshallers {
+                    marshaller {
+                        instance = new org.codehaus.groovy.grails.web.converters.marshaller.ClosureOjectMarshaller<grails.converters.JSON>(
+                                java.util.Date, {return it?.format("yyyy-MM-dd'T'HH:mm:ssZ")})
+                    }
+                    marshaller {
+                        instance = new net.hedtech.restfulapi.marshallers.json.StudentMarshaller(grailsApplication)
+                        priority = 100
+                    }
+                }
+            }
+        }
+    }

+The default marshaller groups also apply to the anyResource block.

 ###Ordering
 Configuration elements are applied in the order in which they are encountered.
 This means that ordering in the configuration is signficant.
 For example: